 Texas mulls adding Mexican-American studies course

-AUSTIN, Texas (AP) — The Texas Board of Education is considering adding a Mexican-American studies course as a statewide high school elective, a move that proponents say would give students a deeper understanding of the state where Hispanics make up a majority of public school students and which was once part of Mexico.
+AUSTIN, Texas (AP) — The Texas Board of Education considered a long-shot proposal Tuesday that would add a Mexican-American studies course as a statewide high school elective, listening to dozens of supporters who said such a class is the only way to truly understand a state where Hispanics make up 51 percent of public school students and which was once part of Mexico.

-The board’s 10 Republicans and five Democrats will hold a public hearing Tuesday, then vote on possible new courses later in the week.
-It’s the first time Texas has considered such a course, and specifics on exactly what it would teach haven’t yet been devised — especially since Mexican-American culture is already taught in existing history and other classes at the high school level.
+The board’s 10 Republicans and five Democrats vote on new courses Wednesday.
+It’s the first time Texas has considered a Mexican-American studies class, and specifics on exactly what the course would teach haven’t yet been devised — especially since historic figures of Mexican descent and Mexican-American culture are already covered in existing history and other classes at the high school level.

-Even with approval, developing a Mexican-American curriculum and appropriate textbooks means it won’t actually be ready for classrooms for two to three years.
-But the debate will likely re-ignite past ideological battles about what goes into the history curriculums taught in America’s second most-populous state.
+Even if approved, developing a Mexican-American curriculum and appropriate textbooks means it wouldn’t actually be ready for classrooms for two to three years.
+But the debate re-ignited past ideological battles over the academic curriculums of America’s second most-populous state.

-The issue has already flared up in other border states.
-In California, a recently introduced bill would mandate creating a model for a standardized, statewide ethnic studies course there, while in 2010, Arizona approved a law targeting a Tucson school district’s ethnic studies program — after state education officials complained that its Mexican-American studies component taught Latino students that they were oppressed by whites.
+The issue has already flared in other states.
+In California, a recently introduced bill would mandate creating a standardized, statewide ethnic studies course there.
+In 2010, Arizona approved a law targeting a Tucson school district’s ethnic studies program, after officials complained that its Mexican-American studies component taught Latino students that they were oppressed by whites.